-We should note several points of incoherence between this biblical description of the gospel and the Calvinist doctrines as deterministic, i.e., the doctrine of the eternal decree by which God has preordained “whatsoever comes to pass,” unconditional election or predestination of only certain persons to salvation, irresistible grace or the effectual call which guarantees the “response” of the elect to this gospel, and pre-faith regeneration in which the elect person must be regenerated before they believe.
+We should note several points of incoherence between this biblical description of the gospel and the deterministic Calvinist doctrines, i.e., the doctrine of the eternal decree by which God has preordained “whatsoever comes to pass,” unconditional election or predestination of only certain persons to salvation, irresistible grace or the effectual call which guarantees the “response” of the elect to this gospel, and pre-faith regeneration in which the elect person must be regenerated before they believe.

-We should first note that “accountability” is rendered meaningless in a world in which God has predetermined all the thoughts, attitudes, desires and actions of every person throughout all time (i.e., the doctrines of the eternal decree and unconditional election).
+We should first note that “accountability” is rendered meaningless in a world in which God has predetermined all the thoughts, attitudes, desires and actions of every person throughout all time (i.e., the doctrines of the eternal decree (i.e., divine sovereignty) and unconditional election).
 There are no grounds upon which a person can be held accountable for things done that were ultimately not of their doing, which includes one’s rejection of Christ and salvation.
 We are all preordained and caused by God to do what we do – both the good and the evil.
-In any sort of deterministic world the concept of accountability becomes nonsense.
+In any sort of deterministic world, including a theistic determinism, the concept of accountability becomes nonsense.

 Secondly, it is the same for the aspects of sin and judgment which Gilbert states are essential to the gospel.
 But a person cannot be justly judged for sins that God preordained and effectively caused them to do.
 Even if Gilbert’s Calvinism allows for the freedom of “divine permission,” he still runs into the wall of theistic determinism in his doctrine of unconditional election.